 Raised beds are great: the soil in them warms and dries out earlier in the spring than regular garden beds, so you can get planting sooner.
-They allow us to garden without fighting stones and roots, and the soil in them stays perfectly fluffy since it doesn't get walked on.
+They allow you to garden without fighting stones and roots, and the soil in them stays perfectly fluffy since it doesn't get walked on.

 Of course, there are a few drawbacks: in hot dry weather, raised beds tend to dry out quickly.
 Roots from nearby trees will eventually find their way into your nice, nutrient-dense soil.